 Whatever you believe in, whomever is responsible in your heart for the creation of this big blue marble we all live on, there is one inescapable fact, nothing is random, there is order to all the “Matter” that surrounds us.
 For me it is the work of God, The Master Weaver.
 Now in my heart and in my experience my God is a loving God who desires our happiness, all that is necessary is that we say YES to that happiness, yes to the blessing of life and trust that the path of our life is seen and has been designed by a power greater than ours.
 Understanding that good things happen to bad people and that bad things happen to good people has purpose.
 Believing that as one door is closed, another door will open if we are paying attention.
 Life isn't passive, it is active even when it seems to be just bumbling along.
 I do not believe in randomness, that things just happen for no reason.
 This is just one true story to illustrate what I am writing about.
 I promise, this isn't a deep theological rant.

-My son Zach finished his Master’s Program this year and came out for a visit.
+My son, Fish finished his Master’s Program last year and came out for a visit.
 His area of study was in the arts, emphasis on poetry.
-During his trip here, he wanted to visit the museums of Dallas and we found ourselves at the DMA, Dallas Museum of Art.
+During his last trip here, he wanted to visit the museums of Dallas and we found ourselves at the DMA, Dallas Museum of Art.
 We spent the better part of two days there.
 Now, for a blind person you would think that spending hour upon hour at a museum would be torture, however, spending that time with my son was amazing.
-Not because it was a father’s chance to do something with his son, it was because visiting a museum with someone who studied art!
-Zach took time explaining each exhibit and I spent time being me.
+Not because it was a father’s chance to do something with his son, it was because visiting a museum with someone who studied art.
+Fish took time explaining each exhibit and I spent time being me.
 When I say that you have to know me.
 I engage everyone I meet like they are a long-lost friend greeting them as though I am happy to see them again.
 The reason this is important to the story is because on that day my son saw something he had seen many times before but this time it stuck.
 So as he taught me about art, I taught him about people.
 I taught him so well about how to treat people that at the end of the day one of the museum’s docents allowed us into an exclusive “Paid” exhibit for free.
 This artist was someone my son greatly admired and he was impressed that we got in gratis.

-It seems Zach didn’t get enough time at the Dallas Museum of Art and after Kelly and I had left the park, he returned but this time with a purpose.
+It seems our son didn’t get enough time at the Dallas Museum of Art and after Kelly and I had left the park, he returned but this time with a purpose.
 He wanted to know if the museum had plans to exhibit the work of poets.
 He employed my way of speaking and dealing with people and bing bang boom he found himself talking to one of the museum’s directors who informed him that they were having a poet do a reading shortly for patrons of the museum.
 She asked if he would like to attend, free of charge of course.
 He graciously accepted and found himself sitting just feet away from a famous poet he had studied during his MFA.
 To his surprise he got the chance at the end of the reading to ask the poet a question.
 Naomi Shihab Nye, if you are not familiar with her work a quick internet search will reveal some beautiful, rich and powerful poetry.
 She is a world-renowned poet who has received multiple high-profile awards for her work.
-She was intrigued by his question and after the reading invited my son to attend an after-event cocktail party.
+She was intrigued by his question and after the reading invited our son to attend an after-event cocktail party.
 They had the chance to talk, she asked what brought him to Dallas and he told her it was for a visit with family and explained that he had spent a couple of days at the museum with his blind father explaining the art to him.
 At this point Naomi reacted very exuberantly sharing with him that her husband was working on a project specifically for the blind and their experiences with art.
+Now this is the point random gives way to what I believe is manifest destiny.
 It seems this began some years back when Michael Nye was doing a show in Europe.
-He was approached by a docent at the museum and asked to explain his work to a group.
+He was approached by a docent at that particular museum and asked to explain his work to a group.
 He graciously accepted and was shocked as it happened to be a group of blind patrons.
 This served as his inspiration for his current work.
 Naomi asked my son if I would be interested in talking with her husband to which my son replied of course.
 As the event went on Naomi and my son engaged in wonderful conversation exchanging email addresses and the promise of future conversations.
-This is key, a young man struggling in a world where very few ever get recognized was asked by someone known worldwide to send some of his work to her.
-Zach had found something, someone, who could and since has given him validation for all the years of schooling, all the words and ideas committed to paper.
+This is key, a young man struggling in a world where very few ever get recognized was asked by someone known worldwide to send some of his work to her. our son had found something, someone, who could and since has given him validation for all the years of schooling, all the words and ideas committed to paper.
 What some would cynically call a random occurrence was in fact a founding thread in the Master Weaver’s Tapestry that is my son’s life.

 But the tale does not end there, no, the Master Weaver was not finished with this section of tapestry.
 Michael Nye and I did in fact correspond.
-He shared his forthcoming book with me, sent me the foreword and we have plans to meet.
+He shared his forthcoming book with me, sent me the foreword and we made plans to meet.
 But it was the book foreword that contained yet another thread of the Master Weaver’s tapestry.
 Kelly was reading it to me, something she does often especially when I grow weary of the digital voice that reads to me every day.
 As she read the foreword she read the name Michael Hingson.
-Now if you have red my AIRA story then you know the name Suman Kanuganti, CEO of AIRA is someone I had the pleasure to meet and spend time with.
+Now if you have red my AIRA story then you know the name Suman Kanuganti, President of AIRA is someone I had the pleasure to meet and spend time with, someone who has become a good friend.
 The name Kelly read that caught our attention was Michael Hingson.
 You see Suman had followed up with our meeting by putting me in touch with Mr. Hingson.
 Michael Hingson is another amazing individual, he is the author of “Thunder Dog’” and “Running with Roselle.”
 Both are best sellers and tell the story of a man and his guide dog.
 I know what you’re thinking right about now, so what?!?
 Michael Hingson and his dog survived the events of 911.
 Michael and Roselle were on the 78th floor of the World Trade Center when the planes hit and his story didn’t end that day, it began.
 I have had the chance to sit down with Michael Hingson and his new guide dog Alamo.
 We had dinner and I am now being drawn deeper into the AIRA family.
 It was an honor and a blessing to meet Mr. Hingson, listen to his pearls of wisdom regarding the events of one of the most tragic days in this country’s history.
 Listen to the work he is doing now, not just with AIRA but as a motivational speaker and unrelenting advocate for the blind.
 If you get a chance I would encourage you to look for his books and visit is website.
 His books are available for the blind as they are for the sighted.
 I look forward to my new friendship and the new threads the Master Weaver will purposefully intertwine.